 Step 4: Send in your fingerprints

 Fingerprinting is a mandatory requirement for obtaining a Florida public adjuster license.
 Submit your fingerprints through IdentoGO by Idemia.
-You can use LiveScan to submit electronically or Fingerprint Cards to submit by mail.
+You can use LiveScan to submit electronically or use fingerprint cards to submit by mail.
 By submitting fingerprints, you are consenting to a criminal history background check as part of the licensing process.
-Getting fingerprints comes with a fee of $48.05.
+Submitting fingerprints comes with a fee of $48.05.

 Upon approval of your application, you’ll receive instructions from the Department about scheduling your exam.
 Visit PearsonVUE’s website for a list of test centers that allow you to schedule your examination date and time.
 Note that a $44 examination fee is due upon scheduling.
-The exam contains 85 scored questions plus 15 pretest questions, and you have a time limit of 2 hours.
+The exam contains 85 scored questions, plus 15 pre-test questions, with a time limit of two hours.
 The exam content can be found in the examination outline.

 Watch the video below for a summary of the steps involved in the Florida public adjuster licensing process.

 How much does it cost to apply for a license?

 There are several fees associated with obtaining a Florida public adjuster license:

 - $50 application fee